I could have sipped mango smoothies, wandered through rice paddies, and explored underwater for much longer than a month.

 It’s a shame to see how much trash piles up in the rushing creeks and on the streets.

-It’s not uncommon to see young Westerners walking around on crutches or covered in bandages – the likely result of a motorbike crash.
+It’s not uncommon to see young visitors walking around on crutches or covered in bandages – the likely result of a motorbike crash.

-Road rules aren’t taken too seriously here, and the streets can be a bit dangerous as a result.
+Road rules aren’t taken too seriously here, and the streets can be dangerous as a result.

 About the Author